Xavier: Renegade Angel: Characters

-Creation and content
+Creation and contents

-The computer-generated animation-style of Xavier: Renegade Angel resembles that of PC games such as Second Life and The Sims.
-The show features ribald wordplay, nonchalant violence and transgressive sexuality, in deeply nested, often recursive plots.
-These plots are often very nonlinear in their chronology; however, each episode seems to contain similar themes and motifs, as well as a single opening scene that has recurred in every episode of Xavier: a depiction of the titular character wandering through a desert (likely a satirical take on the "wandering in the desert" archetype as a search for wisdom) as he narrates a semi-spontaneous, often nonsensical philosophical thought that many times connects with the episode at hand, whilst the title card of the show itself flies overhead, usually varying in action or position.
+The series features ribald wordplay, nonchalant violence and transgressive sexuality, in deeply nested, often recursive plots.
+These plots are often nonlinear in their chronology; however, each episode seems to contain similar themes and motifs, as well as a single opening scene that has recurred in every episode of Xavier: a depiction of the titular character wandering through a desert (likely a satirical take on the "wandering in the desert" archetype as a search for wisdom) as he narrates a semi-spontaneous, often nonsensical philosophical thought that many times connects with the episode at hand, whilst the title card of the show itself flies overhead, usually varying in action or position.
 An opening theme presumed to be played by Xavier on his "shakashuri" is present during these.

-Co-creator Vernon Chatman called the show "a warning to children and adults about the dangers of spirituality".
+Co-creator Vernon Chatman humorously called the show "a warning to children and adults about the dangers of spirituality".
 The show has been known to show insensitivity and caricatures of Catholicism, Islam, Middle America, redneck stereotypes, and anarcho-punk subcultures.

 Xavier often incorporates underlying themes and concepts based outside of, though interconnected with, the plot of each episode.
 Philosophical or political concepts are often juxtaposed with the surrealistic and aleatory nature of the show.
 Society and cultural psychology and phenomena, the meaning of life, the existence of sentience and the nature of reality have been examined in one form or another throughout the program's 2 seasons.